-Several tasks in separate FPGA blocks are performed by FPGA.
-In the first block the FPGA prepares a sampling clock for ADCdual01A modules by dividing the signal from the main local oscillator.
+Several tasks in the separate FPGA blocks are performed by FPGA.
+In the first block, the FPGA prepares a sampling clock for ADCdual01A modules by dividing the signal from the main local oscillator.
 This task represents a separate block in FPGA and runs asynchronously to other logical circuits.
-Second block is a SPI configuration module, which sends configuration words to ADC modules and it is activated by opening of Xillybus interface file.
-Third block represents the main module, which resolves ADC - PC communication itself and it communicates via PCIe, collect data from ADC hardware and creates data packet 2.6.
-Last block is activated after the ADC is configurated via SPI.
+The second block is a SPI configuration module, which sends configuration words to ADC modules and it is activated by opening of Xillybus interface file.
+The third block represents the main module, which resolves ADC - PC communication itself and it communicates via PCIe, collect data from ADC hardware and creates data packet, Table 2.6.
+The last block is activated after the ADC is configurated via SPI.

-Communication over PCIe is managed by proprietary IP Core and Xillybus driver, which transfers data from FPGA registers to host PC.
+The communication over PCIe is managed by proprietary IP Core and Xillybus driver, which transfers data from FPGA registers to host PC.
 Data appear in a system device file named /dev/xillybus\data2\r on the host computer.
-Binary data which appear in this file after its opening are shown in the table below 2.6.
+Binary data which appear in this file after its opening are shown in Table 2.6.

-160bit packet Data name FRAME ADC1 CH1 ADCI L CH2 ADC 2 CH1 ADC2 2 CH2 Data type uint32 int16 int16 int16 int16 int16 int16 int16 int16 Content saw signal t1 $t{1+1}$ t1 $t{1+1}$ t1 $t{1+1}$ t1 $t{1+1}$
+160bit packet Data name FRAME ADC1 CH1 ADC1 CH2 ADC2 CH1 ADC2 CH2 Data type uint32 int16 int16 int16 int16 int16 int16 int16 int16 Content saw signal t1 $t{1+1}$ t1 $t{1+1}$ t1 $t{1+1}$ t1 $t{1+1}$

 Table 2.6.
-System device /dev/xillybus\data2\r data format
+System device /dev/xillybus\data2\r data format.

-Data packet block which is carried on PCI Express is described in the table 2.6.
+The data packet block which is carried on PCI Express is described in Table 2.6.
 The data packet consist of several 32bit words.
 The first word contains FRAME number and it is filled with saw signal for now, with incremental step taking place every data packet transmission.
 The following data words contain samples from ADCs' first and second channel.
 Samples from every channel are transmitted in pairs of two samples.
 Number of ADC channels is expandable according to the number of physically connected channels.
 An CRC word may possibly be added in the future to the end of the transmission packet for data integrity validation.

 FRAME word at the beginning of data packet, now filled with incrementing and overflowing saw signal, is used to ensure that no data samples ale lost during the data transfers from FPGA.
-FRAME signal may be used in the future for pairing the ADC samples' data packet with another data packet.
+FRAME signal may be used in the future for pairing the ADC samples data packet with another data packet.
 This new additional data packet should carry meta-data information about the sample time jitter, current accuracy of the local oscillator frequency etc.